jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 # Making a CORS request

 Most modern web features require CORS by default, such as `fetch()`.
-The exception is modern features that are designed to support older features that don't use CORS, eg `<link rel="preload">`.
+The exception is modern features that are designed to support older features that don't use CORS, e.g., `<link rel="preload">`.

 Unfortunately there's no easy rule here.
 For example: